 A spokesman for the Department of the Environment said it was “still testing the systems” for the registration which will allow for inspection of around half a million septic tanks, and no local authority had been given instructions on how the fee should be paid and by what method or when.

-Last February, amid controversy over the introduction of a registration and inspection system for domestic waste-water systems, Minister for the Environment Phil Hogan offered to reduce the €50 fee for April, May and June.
+After the amid controversy over the introduction of a registration and inspection system for domestic waste-water systems, Minister for the Environment Phil Hogan offered to reduce the €50 fee for April, May, and June.

 As the deadline approaches, local authorities such as Kerry County Council have been inundated in recent weeks with requests from among the country’s 500,000 householders who operate septic tanks.
 Many of these requests have come from people paying their household charges.